AkiteruSDA/MegaManX4Practice/README.md

 You have infinite lives, so the lives counter shows the current saved checkpoint instead.

+Select+Up:
+Refills your health, tanks, and weapon energy.

 Select+R2:
 Save your current hearts, tanks, and armor upgrades.
 This allows you to go back to a previous item state when loading to checkpoint.